rahpaere/outcomes/dsa-outcomes.md

 - *STL-style analysis of generic programming issues such as types of iterators, perhaps some type theory?*
 - *recent advances in data structures, such as cuckoo hashing, skip lists, timsort, etc.*
 - *shared datastructure concerns e.g. multithreading, distributed*
+- *do mention distributed computing, but emphasize security as a general topic more highly*
 - *esoteric data structures such as quadtrees, tries, etc.*

 ## Move to programming?